- Education and Science»

 As far as being in the field, Egypt was my first dig outside of the U.S. It had many life-changing moments and Paralititan was certainly one of them.
 And Patagonia is one of the best places in the world.
 There's nothing not to love--beautiful place, people, dinosaurs, great steak and great wine.

 I really enjoy sauropods.
-We've also uncovered a third, called Suuwassea [from Late Jurassic Montana].
+We've also uncovered a third, called Suuwassea [from Late Jurassic Period of Montana].

 Do you have any direct artistic influences?